Azure/azure-powershell/src/Storage/Storage.Management/help/Stop-AzStorageBlobCopy.md

 ### ContainerPipeline
 ```
-Stop-AzureStorageBlobCopy -CloudBlobContainer <CloudBlobContainer> [-Blob] <String> [-Force] [-CopyId <String>]
+Stop-AzStorageBlobCopy -CloudBlobContainer <CloudBlobContainer> [-Blob] <String> [-Force] [-CopyId <String>]
  [-Context <IStorageContext>] [-ServerTimeoutPerRequest <Int32>] [-ClientTimeoutPerRequest <Int32>]
  [-DefaultProfile <IAzureContextContainer>] [-ConcurrentTaskCount <Int32>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Stop-AzureStorageBlobCopy** cmdlet stops a copy operation to the specified destination blob.
+The **Stop-AzStorageBlobCopy** cmdlet stops a copy operation to the specified destination blob.

 ## EXAMPLES

 ### Example 1: Stop copy operation by name
 ```
-PS C:\>Stop-AzureStorageBlobCopy -Container "ContainerName" -Blob "BlobName" -CopyId "CopyID"
+PS C:\>Stop-AzStorageBlobCopy -Container "ContainerName" -Blob "BlobName" -CopyId "CopyID"
 ```

 This command stops the copy operation by name.

 ### Example 2: Stop copy operation by using the pipeline
 ```
-PS C:\>Get-AzureStorageContainer container* | Stop-AzureStorageBlobCopy -Blob "BlobName"
+PS C:\>Get-AzStorageContainer container* | Stop-AzStorageBlobCopy -Blob "BlobName"
 ```

-This command stops the copy operation by passing the container on the pipeline from **Get-AzureStorageContainer**.
+This command stops the copy operation by passing the container on the pipeline from **Get-AzStorageContainer**.

-### Example 3: Stop copy operation by using the pipeline and Get-AzureStorageBlob
+### Example 3: Stop copy operation by using the pipeline and Get-AzStorageBlob
 ```
-PS C:\>Get-AzureStorageBlob -Container "ContainerName" | Stop-AzureStorageBlobCopy -Force
+PS C:\>Get-AzStorageBlob -Container "ContainerName" | Stop-AzStorageBlobCopy -Force
 ```

-This example stops the copy operation by passing the container on the pipeline from the Get-AzureStorageBlob cmdlet.
+This example stops the copy operation by passing the container on the pipeline from the Get-AzStorageBlob cmdlet.

 ## PARAMETERS